abhiyerra/seespot/README.md

 # SeeSpot

-SeeSpot provides a utility for AWS Spot instance that handles the health check if used with an AWS ELB and also handles cleanup of the instance when a termination notice is sent.
-When the termination notice is sent there is a 2 minute period before termination this handles the cleanup.
+When a Spot Instance is about to terminate there is a 2 minute window before the termination actually happens.
+SeeSpot is a utility for AWS Spot instances that handles the health check.
+If used with an AWS ELB it also handles cleanup of the instance when a Spot Termination notice is sent.

 ## Usage